-The challenge was to maintain all requisite activities on a very limited budget for which we thank the Chief Executive - Geoff Whitbread.
+The challenge was to maintain all requisite activities on a very limited budget for which we thank our Business Manager Warwick Moyse.

 The frustration was the inability to consummate the banana fibre product manufacturing project planned for Far North Queensland although the key "off-take" party remains contractually committed to the project.
+We have significantly reviewed and re-evaluated the project and presently have an Investment Proposal under review